|Policy and Procedure Statement 5.11||Program Income on|

 2. Program income is income earned by the University that is directly generated by a supported activity or earned as a result of an award.
-Program income includes income from fees for services performed, the use or rental of real or personal property acquired under sponsored programs, the sale of commodities or items fabricated under an award, license fees and royalties on patents and copyrights, and interest on loans made with award funds.
+Program income includes income from fees for services performed, use or rental of real or personal property acquired under sponsored programs, sale of commodities or items fabricated under an award, license fees and royalties on patents and copyrights, and interest on loans made with award funds.

 3. Program income should be budgeted and described in the grant proposal.

-4. Use of Funds
+4. Use of funds:

 Program income is used in one of three ways described below:

-(b) Addition.
-When authorized, program income may be added to the funds committed to the grant agreement by the sponsor and the grantee.
+(b) Addition: When authorized, program income may be added to the funds committed to the grant agreement by the sponsor and the grantee.
 The program income shall be used for the purposes and under the conditions of the grant agreement.

 (c) Cost sharing or matching.
 When authorized, program income may be used to meet the cost sharing or matching requirement of the grant agreement.
 The amount of the grant award remains the same.

 If the grant agreement does not distinguish which of the above methods is used, program income must be accounted for as a deduction.
-In specifying alternatives, the federal or state agency may distinguish between income earned by the grantee and income earned by subgrantees and between the sources, kinds, or amounts of income.
+In specifying alternatives, the federal or state agency may distinguish between income earned by the grantee and income earned by subgrantees and among the sources, kinds, or amounts of income.